stat4701/2014/_posts/2014-04-13-celene-junkchart-blog2.md

 The addition of the scorelines as well as opponent names (in the mouseover) make the visualization richer.<br><br>

+Most importantly, I think I was able to develop a good understanding of how d3.js works.
+I'm excited to take advantage of its features more for my project visualizations.<br><br>

 A blocker I encountered was how to handle overlapping data points.
 The colors of the datapoints are transparent, so one can pretty easily tell if there is an overlap.
 However, the mouseover data only displays for one of the points - that is, the most recently written one.
-I haven't spent the time to think of a good way around this, and if anyone has tips they would be greatly appreciated!<br><br>
+I worked around this for the final round by adding a 'C' (for Champion) column, which I think works well enough.
+Otherwise I haven't spent the time to think of a good way around this, and if anyone has tips they would be greatly appreciated!<br><br>